Roscoe Arbuckle: First trial

-Arbuckle's attorneys later concentrated their attention on one woman named Helen Hubbard, who had told jurors that she would vote guilty "until hell freezes over".
-She refused to look at the exhibits or read the trial transcripts, having made up her mind in the courtroom.
-Hubbard's husband was a lawyer who did business with the D.A.'s office, and expressed surprise that she was not challenged when selected for the jury pool.
-While much attention was paid to Hubbard after the trial, some former jury members told reporters that they believed that Arbuckle was indeed guilty, but not beyond a reasonable doubt.
-During the deliberations, some jurors joined Hubbard in voting to convict, but they all recanted except for Thomas Kilkenny.
-Arbuckle researcher Joan Myers describes the political climate and the media attention to the presence of women on juries (which had only been legal for four years at the time) and how Arbuckle's defense immediately singled out Hubbard as a villain; Myers also records Hubbard's account of the jury foreman August Fritze's attempts to bully her into changing her vote to 'not guilty'.
-While Hubbard offered explanations on her vote whenever challenged, Kilkenny remained silent and quickly faded from the media spotlight after the trial ended.
+Arbuckle's attorneys later concentrated on juror Helen Hubbard, who had told other jurors that she would vote guilty "until hell freezes over."
+She had refused to examine the exhibits or read the trial transcripts, having already decided on Arbuckle's guilt in the courtroom.
+Hubbard's husband was a lawyer with connections to the district attorney's office, and he expressed surprise that she was not challenged during the voir dire process.
+Some of the jurors revealed that they believed Arbuckle to be guilty, but not beyond a reasonable doubt.
+During the deliberations, some jurors joined Hubbard in voting to convict, but all but one eventually changed their vote.
+Researcher Joan Myers suggests that Arbuckle's defense team targeted Hubbard as a villain because there had been a great deal of media attention on women serving in juries, a practice that had been legalized only four years earlier.
+Myers also records Hubbard's account of the jury foreman's attempts to pressure her to change her vote.
+While Hubbard offered explanations on her vote whenever challenged, Thomas Kilkenny, the other juror who voted guilty, remained silent and quickly faded from the media spotlight after the trial ended.